bodzhang/openenclave/docs/DesignDocs/SGX_0-base_Enclave.md

     const oe_config_data_t* config_data;
     bool use_config_id;
-    bool zero_base_enclave;
+    /* If true, the enclave to be loaded is a 0-base enclave */ bool zero_base_enclave;
+    /* 0-base enclave start addr, valid only if zero_base_enclave is true  */
     uint64_t start_addr;
 };
 ```

 In `oe_sgx_create_enclave(...)` function, based on `zero_base_enclave` setting
 in the `oe_sgx_load_context` input, the function will invoke
+`libsgx_enclave_common.so` of the Intel SGX SW stack, which is considered part
-`libsgx_enclave_common.so` of the Intel SGX SW stack to create a regular SGX
+of the untrusted SGX Enclave Loader,  to create a regular SGX Enclave or a SGX
-Enclave or a SGX Enclave with a fixed base of 0.
+Enclave with a fixed base of 0.

 When creating an SGX Enclave with a fixed base,  `libsgx_enclave_common.so`
 attempts to reserve the virtual memory at the requested `start_addr` and set